MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/set-up-your-small-business-network.md

 5. Click **Set up a connection or network**.
 6. Click **Set up a new network**.
 7. Click **Next**.
 The wizard will walk you through the process of creating a network name and security key.
 If your router supports it, the wizard will default to Wi-Fi Protected Access (WPA or WPA2) security.
 We recommend that you use WPA2, if possible.
-Because it offers better security than WPA or Wired Equivalent Privacy (WEP) security.
+WPA2 offers better security than WPA or Wired Equivalent Privacy (WEP) security.
 With WPA2 or WPA, you can also use a passphrase.

 Make sure that you write the security key and keep it in a safe place.
 If you have a USB flash drive, you can also save your security key to the flash drive by following the instructions in the wizard.